All Episodes

 So what if she put the kids out?

-What politicians' family has hidden the kids?
+What politician's family has hidden the kids?

-But I see don't hide the kids.
+They don't hide the kids.

-They use them and then they hide them, and then they use them and then they hide them.
+They use them and then they hide them and then they use them and then they hide them.

 But I think the liberals are just obsessed with destroying Sarah Palin.

-Well, there's no question about it.
+No, there's no question about that.

 Exactly.